-In this quick Photoshop Elements tutorial we show you how to blur water using simple Photoshop effects to recreate the classic slow shutter look.
+In this tutorial we show you how a few simple Photoshop effects can add romantic lighting to your outdoor portraits.